-What were the TREC 2020 Podcasts Track Guidelines
+What were the TREC 2020 Podcasts Track Tasks?

-Task 1: Fixed-length Segment Retrieval
+Task 1: Ad-hoc Segment Retrieval (Search)

 <description>I’m looking for news and discussion about the discovery of the Higgs boson.
 When was it discovered?
 How?
 Who was involved?
 What are the implications of the discovery for physics?</description>